 Firstly, get informed so that you know what you’re likely to get from your State Pension, and when.
 And bear in mind that you might be able to top up your NI contributions to get more.

 Secondly, think about taking steps to boost the money you’ll get from your personal or workplace pension plan by increasing your contributions.
 Some employers also offer matching schemes, so doing this could mean your employer will pay in more too.
-There are more tips in our article Are you doing enough with your pension plan?
+You can find more information in our Pension guides.

 Don’t forget that you can also use savings such as ISAs (Individual Savings Accounts) to supplement the money you’ll get from any pension plans you have and the State Pension.